christineiym/christineiym.github.io/_posts/2020-04-13-tufte-style-jekyll-blog.md

 ## Tables

-Tables are, frankly,  a pain in the ass to create.
+Tables are, frankly,  a pain to create.
 That said, they often are one of the best methods for presenting data.
 Tabular data are normally presented with right-aligned numbers, left-aligned text, and minimal grid lines.

 Note that when writing Jekyll Markdown content, there will often be a need to get some dirt under your fingernails and stoop to writing a little honest-to-god html.
 Yes, all that hideous ```<table>..<thead>..<th>``` nonsense. *And* you must wrap the unholy mess in a ```<div class="table-wrapper">``` tag to ensure that the table stays centered in the main content column.